awsdocs/amazon-glacier-developer-guide/doc_source/amazon-glacier-data-model.md

 # Amazon S3 Glacier Data Model<a name="amazon-glacier-data-model"></a>

-The Amazon S3 Glacier \(S3 Glacier\) data model core concepts include vaults and archives\.
+The Amazon S3 Glacier \(S3 Glacier\) data model core components include vaults and archives\.
 S3 Glacier is a REST\-based web service\.
 In terms of REST, vaults and archives are the resources\.
 In addition, the S3 Glacier data model includes job and notification\-configuration resources\.
 These resources complement the core resources\.

 **Topics**
 + [Vault](#data-model-vault)